johanberntsson/ozmoo/documentation/manual/manual.md

 ## MEGA65

 The MEGA65 version is very similar to the C64 version of Ozmoo.
 It runs in C64 mode on the MEGA65, but uses the 80 column screen mode, extended sound support, higher clockspeed, and the extra RAM of the MEGA65.
-The maximum amount of dynamic memory is about 35 KB.
+There is no limitation on dynamic memory size.
 The only supported build mode is -81.
 A loader image is currently not supported.

 ## Other targets